-The opening balance column reflects the balance of the reserves, discretionary reserve funds, obligatory reserve funds and trusts that were reported in the published financial statements.
-This amount includes the final distribution of the 2018 operating surplus of \$1,538,052 and it does not include any unrecorded amounts or inter-fund loans.
+The opening balance column reflects the balance of the reserves, discretionary reserve funds, obligatory reserve funds and trusts that were reported in the 2018 published financial statements.
+This amount includes the final distribution of the 2018 operating surplus of \$1,538,052; it does not include any unrecorded amounts or inter-fund loans.

-The activity from January to June 2019 includes the interest that has been earned on the reserves, reserve funds, and trust funds during the period and movements in and out of the funds.
+The activity from January to September 2019 includes the interest that has been earned on the reserves, reserve funds, and trust funds during the period and movements in and out of the funds.

-In accordance with Council approval of report CORPSERV-2018-0045, the Treasurer has authorized the reallocation of funds between reserves to meet the needs identified in the Long Range Financial Plan and the Town's capital program.
-The reallocation of funds has been identified in separate columns in Schedules A and B.
+In accordance with Council approval of report CORPSERV-2018-0045, the Treasurer can authorize the reallocation of funds between reserves to meet the needs identified in the Long Range Financial Plan and the Town's capital program.
+There have been no reallocation funds between reserves in 2019.